billyyoung/blog/content/posts/nfts-dec-2021.md

 I spent a sizable chunk of my December diving into NFTs and NFT communities.
 I didn't expect to, beyond maybe doing some cursory digging into smart contracts and trying to understand what "web3" actually meant (feels prudent, idk).
 But NFTs turned out to be one of those vortexes that latched onto me and just didn't let go.
 I turned into _that_ guy in my friend circle.

 And NFTs are becoming more than just an online-only fad or a hobbyist thing.
 They're bleeding into the Discourse, they're showing up in the meatspace.
-I met someone after a rec league volleyball game who owned a [Bored Ape](https://opensea.io/collection/boredapeyachtclub).
+I met someone after a rec league volleyball game who owned a <a target="_blank" href="https://opensea.io/collection/boredapeyachtclub">Bored Ape</a>.
 You don't expect your online and offline worlds to ever collide like that.
 It was weird, and it's probably not the last time it's going to happen.

 So here's to trying to wrap my brain around all of it: digital assets, ownership, smart contracts, art, price, and looking for the "so what?" of it all.
 No doubt I have a basic understanding that's likely to change drastically in the coming months.
 But here's where I'm at now: